 - 1/2 tsp baking soda

-- Preheat oven to 350 degrees F, and line a muffin tin with 12 paper liners OR lightly grease them with non-stick spray or butter.
+- Preheat oven to 350 degrees F (176 C), and line a muffin tin with 12 paper liners OR lightly grease them with non-stick spray or butter (as original recipe is written // adjust number of muffins if altering batch size).

 - Melt butter in a large mixing bowl.